Join NYPBS

 Cost & Support

 Whilst we’re able to provide smaller engagement events free-to-all we do ask musicians in our Ensembles programme to contribute toward the cost of their place.
-But we understand that for some musicians, any contribution may be out of reach.
-That’s why we run a generous bursary scheme aiming to support where support is needed.
+We want to provide equitable access to the programme, and provide a way for everyone to contribute what works for them.
+We understand that for some musicians, any financial contribution may be out of reach.

 Applications & Auditions are free and you won’t need to apply for support or select your payment option until after auditions when you are offered a place.